 As I mentioned before, all the expressions you learned are examples of chunks, that is, fixed Spanish word combinations that never change and that you can learn by heart to have fluent Spanish sentences roll off the tongue.

-If you want to discover the method we use in our Spring Spanish Academy to have you speaking Spanish super rápido (super fast), follow this link to sign up!
+If you want to discover the method we use in our Spring Spanish Academy to have you speaking Spanish super rápido (super fast), sign up for our free Spanish training!
 You will also get some free Spanish sample materials.